RealAlexandreAI/sticky-hand/README.md

 <!-- ABOUT THE PROJECT -->
-## ✋ Fetch webpage content into structured text using crawlers or AI as your want.
+## ✋ URL to JSON!
+Fetch webpage content into structured text using crawlers or AI as your want.

 ### 🌟 Reasons to Choose sticky-hand